-In 2008 I joined Coca-Cola Enterprises, which became Coca-Cola European Partners in May 2016 following a merger with two other Coca-Cola bottlers.
-For the first two years I managed internal communications for the business in Europe, culminating in a major programme in 2010 to mark the company’s sale of its North American operations and acquisition of Coca-Cola bottling territories in Norway and Sweden.
-I’ve since led a corporate team which shapes and drives internal and digital communications strategy and channel development across the company, working closely with business leaders and the internal communications teams in each of our markets.
-Most recently, I was the integration communications lead in the months before and since the merger.
+In 2008 I joined Coca-Cola Enterprises, which became Coca-Cola European Partners in 2016 following a merger and is now Coca-Cola Europacific Partners.
+I led a corporate team responsible for internal and digital communications, working closely with business leaders and the internal communications teams in each of our markets.
+I was also the integration communications lead for the 2016 merger.

 In 2016 I became head of internal communications for BT Group, leading a team of communications business partners who supported the company’s group functions, and the company’s channel management team.

 Since 2019 I’ve worked for Iron Mountain, where I lead a team of communications business partners responsible for internal communications, media relations and customer communications.